Re-evaluating Word Mover's Distance: Backgrounds

-\uline{\textbf{Evaluation Protocol.}} WMD, BOW, and TF-IDF all have only one hyperparameter, i.e., size $k$ of the neighborhood in kNN classification.
+\textbf{Evaluation Protocol.} WMD, BOW, and TF-IDF all have only one hyperparameter, i.e., size $k$ of the neighborhood in kNN classification.
 We split the training set into an 80/20 train/validation set uniformly and randomly and select the neighborhood size from $\{1, 2, \cdots, 19\}$ using the validation data.
 During the process of our re-evaluations, we found that the kNN classifiers were much less capable than we previously thought and that kNN classification may underestimate the performances of distance-based methods.
 Nevertheless, we adopt kNN evaluations in the main part to clearly contrast our results with the original evaluation.
 This is justified because we only use kNN classification for all methods.
-We report this issue in more detail in Appendix \ref{sec: wknn}.
+However, this fact can be a misleading point if other classifiers are used for other methods, as in \citep{wu2018word, skianis2020rep, mollaysa2017regularizing, gupta2020psif}.
+We report this issue in detail in Appendix \ref{sec: wknn}.